The Story of Israel

 The use of figurative language in the Bible

 Recognizing some biblical texts as figurative speech does not in any way question the truth of the passage, as scripture communicates truth in different ways.
-Jesus himself spoke in metaphors which contain truth but would be grotesque if taken literally; for instance, “He who eats my flesh and drinks my blood …” (John 6:54) does not advocate cannibalism, but is symbolic language for participating fully in the life of Christ.
+Jesus himself spoke in metaphors which contain truth but would be grotesque if taken literally.
+For instance, Jesus’ statement, “He who eats my flesh and drinks my blood …” (John 6:54) does not advocate cannibalism, but is symbolic language for participating fully in the life of Christ.

-Understanding how and when the Bible uses figurative speech is crucial to reading the scriptures properly, as they were intended to be read.
-A literal reading is not always a more accurate reading.
+Understanding how and when the Bible uses figurative speech is crucial to reading the scriptures properly as they were intended to be read.
+A literal reading is not always a more accurate or more faithful reading.

 Read Gen. 1